FyoAtEPL/DeKalbCemeteries/cemeteryFiles/Alton.md

 - **Cemetery book at WGC:** Yes

 ### Information
-Originally created for members of the Coburntown Church of Christ (Now Coburn Corners).
+Originally created for members of the Coburntown Church of Christ (now Coburn Corners Church of Christ).